 - a municipality may by by-law, assume an unopened road allowance made by the Crown surveyors and all road allowances, highways, streets and lanes shown on a registered plan of subdivision for public use.

-- Application of a 4″ granite lift on 1.7 km of Royston Road
+- Application of a 4″ granular 'A' lift on 3.9 km of James Camp Road

 - Installation of roadside barriers along Midlothian Road, near the Magnetawan River